KorynLA/GuineaPigFactsBackend/README.md

 # Guinea Pig Facts
-A project that allows users to create an account, add a guinea pig fact, and opt in to receive weekly facts.
+An API that allows users to create an account, add a guinea pig fact, and opt in to receive weekly facts.

 # Getting Started